-Warts can appear in groups or on their own and can easily spread from one area of the body to another.
+Warts can appear alone or in groups and can easily spread from one area of the body to another.

-Types of warts
+Main types of warts

 The 5 types of existing warts, classified according to their location and morphology, are: